The International Conference on High Performance Computing & Simulation

-All accepted poster papers and posters must be presented at the conference per final schedule.
+All accepted poster papers and posters must be presented at the conference per final schedule by one of the authors.
 At the top, a banner title and below it the list of the authors with affiliations.
-HPCS 2018 info should be written at the bottom.
+HPCS 2019 info should be written at the bottom.
 The following sections should be included:

 Problem considered and motivations

 Research Approach, Design, and Methods Used

 Impact & Conclusions

 A poster is usually a mixture of text, tables, graphs, pictures, and other forms of information.
 Posters must be in English.
 Put together good material and prepare well for it.
 Keep content clear, concise and exciting.
 Deliver it eloquently, persuasively, and enthusiastically.
 Have a great story to tell; make it memorable.
 Pay attention to audience (anticipate who they are) and sense how they are taking it.
 Time the presentation well and stay within the limits.
 Be prepared for questions (usually different types for different reasons).

 The poster size should be one 2 X 3 ft to a maximum of 3 X 4 ft.
 Regular size papers will not be acceptable.